fordc5/PrisonersDilemmaCSWorkshop/README.md

 ```
 To make sure git installed.

+[On Windows OS installation is different, but still easy.
+Google 'git installation Windows' and follow instructions from there.]

 vii) Configure your username and email by typing
 ```
 $ git config --global user.name "Tiago Ford"